Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 The x86_64 plugin detects the local CPU and determines what instruction sets it supports.
 Then it returns all supported x86_64 architecture levels, and all supported instruction sets.
-So if you were running a x86_64 v3 CPU, it would return v3, v2 and v1 as compatible, plus a long list of supported instruction set flags that can be used to indicate specific requirements above the baseline implied by level.
+So if you have a CPU which supports x86-64-v3, it would return v3, v2 and v1 as compatible, plus a long list of supported instruction set flags that can be used to indicate specific requirements above the baseline implied by `level`.

 ## From exhaustive enumeration to JSON